Blazeee-007/Crypto-Dashboard/README.md

 Clone the repository:

 bash
-Copy

 git clone

-Navigate to the project directory:
+(Navigate to the project directory:)

 bash

 Copy

  cd crypto-dashboard

 Install the dependencies:

 bash